teleplayer123/MyCoin/readme.md

 For the [proxy server](services/proxy_server.py), I used **Flask** to handle http connections to the [client](services/client.py).
 This made parsing url endpoints much easier, but does not encrypt the data being sent.
-This is not a big deal since this data is meant to be shared on a decentralized peer to peer network.
 The proxy parses the client's request and sends forwards the data over a secure connection to the [base server](services/base_server.py) which does some sanity checks.
 The base server handles private operations and validations, then sends a response to the proxy to be forwarded to the client.
-The base server should only accept connections from the proxy which has should have the proper authentication.
+The base server should only accept connections from the proxy which needs to have the proper authentication.

 ## *Wallet*

-Users create a [wallet](wallet.py) which generates and stores public/private rsa keys in a file that only allows access to that user.
-Before writing this private data to a permission restricted file, the user is prompted for a pasword which is used to encrypt the user's rsa keys.
-The user's stored hashed password is compared to the user's inputed password upon another prompt, which is then used to decrypt the rsa keys.
+Users create a [wallet](wallet.py) which generates and stores public/private rsa keys in a file that only allows access to that user, supporting *Confidentiality*.
+Before writing this private data to a permission restricted file, the user is prompted for a pasword which is used to encrypt the user's rsa keys, which supports *Integrity*.
+Use of The user's stored hashed password is compared to the user's inputed password upon another prompt, which is then used to decrypt the rsa keys.
 The private key is used to sign a new transaction, and the public key is sent to the server to validate the authenticity of this transaction before broadcasting it to all nodes on the peer to peer network.
+The use of signatures in this way supports *Non-Repudiation*.

 Credits
 ----